Xavier-MaYiMing/The-ripple-spreading-algorithm-for-the-many-to-many-shortest-path-tour-problem/README.md

-### The Ripple-Spreading Algorithm for the Many-to-Many Shortest Path Problem
+### The Ripple-Spreading Algorithm for the Many-to-Many Shortest Path Tour Problem

 The shortest path tour problem aims to find the shortest path that traverses multiple disjoint node subsets in a given order.
 The many-to-many shortest path tour problem has multiple sources and destinations.
 It aims to determine the shortest path tour for every source node to any one of the destination nodes.